 Switching Modes

-When the cloud connector is connected to the streaming service, it can move between these modes:
+When a Cloud Connector is connected to the streaming service, it can operate in the following modes:

-• Foreground: the application is running and can update the screen contents
+• Foreground: The application is active and can update what’s shown on screen.

-• Background: the application is running but cannot update the screen contents
+• Background: The application is still running, but it cannot update the screen.

-When it is not connected to the streaming service, the following modes are possible:
+When the Cloud Connector is not connected to the streaming service, these modes apply:

-• Reconnecting: not connected, but trying to reconnect
+• Reconnecting: The device is disconnected but is actively trying to reconnect.

 Flow chart

-This flow chart shows all of the ways that your app can move between states:
+This flow chart shows all the ways your app can transition between states:

-2. Timers: your app can move between certain states automatically after a configurable period of inactivity.
+2. Timers: The platform can switch states automatically after a set period of inactivity.

 Functions